 There are three main types of subscription services in the consumer world.

-First, there’s what’s called access-based subscriptions.
+First, there are what’s called access-based subscriptions.
 This refers to multimedia services, like Netflix and Hulu, as well as to fulfillment services, like Amazon Prime, that offer free and expedited shipping options.

 Replenishment Subscription Program